Siphnian Treasury: The south frieze

 Significant portions of the south frieze are missing, so we can only imagine the theme it portrayed.
-It is probably the also popular theme of abducting women.
+It is probably also a popular theme of abducting women.
 However, the surviving fragments are the relief, well-sculpted horses portrayed full of energy, which prove the mastery of the artist.

 As for the craftsmen who worked on the frieze, the opinions of researchers and scholars who studied it are conflicting.
 Initially, it was believed that it was the work of two different artistic workshops.
 Gradually, however, this view has been abandoned.
 It is most likely that there were two main sculptors, around whom two groups of craftsmen worked together.
-The artist of the north and east sides of the frieze seems more progressive, with his depictions being more active, imaginative and vibrant.
-In contrast, the artist of south and west side of the frieze insisted on more conservative options, without the bold inspiration and craftsmanship of the first, but with a strong painter-like character and an ionic 'color'.
+The artist of the north and east sides of the frieze seems more progressive, with his depictions being more active, imaginative, and vibrant.
+In contrast, the artist of south and west side of the frieze insisted on more conservative options, without the bold inspiration and craftsmanship of the first, but with a strong painter-like character and an ionic "color".